-As I write this, the 4 year old is on his first school trip.
+As I write this, the four-year-old is on his first school trip.
 This week also saw both his first school play and school disco take place.
-So it’s been a busy week for him in the terms of school and experiencing such things for the first time.
-I guess thinking about these things have really made the whole ‘him starting school’ as real as it could possibly be for us as his parents.
-The last 4 months have flown by since he started and we’ve really seen a huge change in him since September.
-I remember hearing about how school can change them, I didn’t really believe that until I saw it with my own eyes.
+So it’s been a busy week for him regarding school and experiencing such things for the first time.
+I guess thinking about these things have made the whole ‘him starting school’ as real as it could be for us as his parents.
+The last four months have flown by since he started and we’ve seen a huge change in him since September.
+I remember hearing about how a school can change them; I didn’t believe that until I saw it with my own eyes.

-His behavior for starters, as he picks up other traits from the rest of his classmates it’s developed in so many different ways.
-We have the good behavior where his manners have simply amazed us, he’s always been a polite mannered young boy but obviously being in a environment where these are often put to use have helped.
-He’s even more affectionate towards us all as he spends the day away from everyone, watching him hug his brother, tell him that he missed him and play toys together and basically catch up once home from school just melts me completely.
+His behaviour for starters, as he picks up other traits from the rest of his classmates, it’s developed in so many different ways.
+We have the good behaviour where his manners have simply amazed us; he’s always been a polite mannered young boy but obviously being in an environment where these are often put to use have helped.
+He’s even more affectionate towards us all as he spends the day away from everyone, watching him hug his brother, tell him that he missed him and played toys together and catch up once home from school just melts me completely.

-Then of course you have the bad behavior which he’s picked up, arghhh is all I can say.
+Then, of course, you have the bad behaviour which he’s picked up, argh is all I can say.
 All we can do is continue to teach Oli what is right and wrong and hope that as he gets older, he’ll learn which children have that positive influence on him and that the naughty children are just acting out.
-That naughty behavior doesn’t get you anywhere in life.
-We’ll continue to instill good behavior on him and encourage this to be the way we treat people as well as the world around us.
+That bad behaviour doesn’t get you anywhere in life.
+We’ll continue to instil good behaviour in him and encourage this to be the way we treat people as well as the world around us.

 He’s 4, it’s been 4 years and 8 months since I bought him into this world.
 In that time we’ve seen the newborn, the baby and the toddler years through together.
 He’s no longer the baby of the house, in that time we’ve seen his brother come into the world which instantly made Oli seem so much older.
 Now he’s got a sister on the way, he well and truly is the eldest child.
 He’s the one his siblings will look up to, he’s not a baby in their eyes but for some reason I just cant shake out that image of him being a baby still, one who once relied on me so much, who was his only friend and the only one who had his heart.